Benarrow/Learning-Csharp-Git/README.md

 2021.08.30

-* Issue: When I installed `dotnet-try` module and try to run `dotnet try demo`, I always found a red area at the output pane when I try to run a demo.
+* Issue: When I installed `dotnet-try` module and ran `dotnet try demo`, I always found a red area at the output pane when I tried to run a demo.

 * Solution: